 The “Keep Portland Weird” movement started when Terry Currier, owner of the famous music store Music Millennium, learned of the movement that started in Austin and brought it to Portland in 2003.
 In 2007, he trademarked the phrase and and sold more than 10,000 stickers by the end of that year alone.

 Stark’s Vacuum Museum

-Yes, Portland has a musuem dedicated to the mundane and boring life task of vaccuming.
+Yes, Portland has a museum dedicated to the mundane and boring life task of vacuuming.
 Does it get any weirder than that?